Islandora-Labs/islandora_vagrant/README.md

 The is a development environment virtual machine for Islandora.
 It should work on any operating system that supports VirtualBox and Vagrant.

+The virtual machine that is built uses 3GB of RAM.
+Your host machine will need to be able to support that.

 N.B.
 This virtual machine **should not** be used in production.

 ## Requirements